 Spitfire Lands Wheels Up

 This was an American flying with a camera but no guns.
-They were used over Yugoslavia.
+They were used over Yugoslavia in 1945.
 They didn't find the tanks but they saw some nice beaches.

 Military?
 Yes, mainly.
 Politically Correct?
 Not a chance.